On the profinite fundamental group of a connected Grothendieck topos: Decidable objects

 \begin{proof}The implications $(1)\implies(2)\implies(3)$ and $(4)\implies(1)$ are immediate.
 For $(3)\implies (4)$ note that $1$ is a retract of $\Omega$ and hence, if $\Omega$ is decidable, Lemma \ref{retract} shows that $1$ is complemented in $\Omega$ so that $1+1\into\Omega$ is an isomorphism.\end{proof}

-\begin{lma} The following properties hold in any topos: \begin{itemize}\item[(1)]finite products and finite sums of decidable objects are decidable; \item[(2)]any subobject of a decidable object is decidable; \item[(3)]the image of a map with decidable codomain is decidable; \item[(4)]the equaliser of two parallel maps with decidable codomain is decidable; \item[(5)]finite limits of decidable objects are decidable; \item[(6)]the full subcategory spanned by decidable objects is regular and extensive; the inclusion of this subcategory preserves finite limits and finite sums. \end{itemize}\end{lma} \begin{proof}(1) is a direct verification.
-For (2) use that for any subobject $Y$ of an object $X$ the diagonal of $Y$ is a pullback of the diagonal of $X$.
-(3) follows from (2).
-(4) is a consequence of the fact that the equaliser may be constructed as pullback of the diagonal of the codomain; (5) follows from (1), (2) and (4).
-(6) follows from (1), (2), (3), (4),(5).
-In particular, since by (2) monomorphisms in the subcategory of decidable objects are precisely monomorphisms in the ambient topos, sums of decidable objects are disjoint and stable in the subcategory of decidable objects.\end{proof}
+\begin{lma} The following properties hold in any topos: \begin{itemize}\item[(1)]finite products and finite sums of decidable objects are decidable; \item[(2)]any subobject of a decidable object is decidable; \item[(3)]the image of a map between decidable objects is decidable; \item[(4)]the equaliser of two maps between decidable objects is decidable; \item[(5)]finite limits of decidable objects are decidable; \item[(6)]the full subcategory spanned by decidable objects is regular and extensive; the inclusion of this subcategory preserves finite limits and finite sums. \end{itemize}\end{lma} \begin{proof}(1) is a direct verification.
+For (2) use that for any subobject $X$ of an object $Y$ the diagonal of $X$ is a pullback of the diagonal of $Y$.
+(3) and (4) follow from (2).
+(5) follows from (1)-(4), (6) from (1)-(5).
+Since monomorphisms in the subcategory of decidable objects are monomorphisms in the ambient topos, sums of decidable objects are disjoint and stable in the subcategory of decidable objects.\end{proof}

-\begin{lma} The inverse image functor of a surjective geometric morphism preserves and reflects decidable objects and complemented subobjects.\end{lma} \begin{proof}Since inverse image functors preserve finite limits and small colimits they preserve decidable objects and complemented subobjects.
-A topos surjection $\phi:\Ee\to\Ff$ has the characteristic property that the unit of the adjunction $X\to\phi_*\phi^*(X)$ is monic for any object $X$ of $\Ff$.
-Assume that $\phi^*(X)$ is a decidable object of $\Ee$ (the proof is similar for complemented subobjects).
-By surjectivity, the horizontal maps below are monomorphisms, so that the following diagram is a pullback.
-Therefore, since the right vertical monomorphism is complemented in $\Ff$, the left vertical monomorphism as well, and $X$ is a decidable object of $\Ff$.\end{proof}